rahulunlimited/sqlserverdocker/README.md

 ```
 docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=Sqlw1thD0ck3r' -p 1501:1433 --name sql1 -d rahulunlimited/sqlserver:2017-awauto
 ```
-The password Sqlw1thD0ck3r is a default password used to restore the database the first time the container is started.
+The password Sqlw1thD0ck3r is the default password used to restore the database the first time the container is started.
 The password can be modified later.
 However, the default password is required the first time.
 > This is not required using the standard Microsoft images.

 The code above will check if the images **rahulunlimited/sqlserver:2017-awauto** exists on the computer.
 If the image does not exist, it will download the image first.